LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ![image](https://github.com/user-attachments/assets/4a913068-d7b3-4db2-b647-f204637beca6)
 ![image](https://github.com/user-attachments/assets/cba158de-d32b-4c33-b8a9-8bf693e9a8b3)

-## 11/13/24: Completed Soldering and attemped to flash board (didnt work)
+## 11/13/24: Completed Soldering and attemped to flash board

 We spent the entirety of today finishing soldering the board.
 One thing we noticed is that we were not able to get the multicolor LED on the board due to it being completely different sizes.
 We ended up deciding that we would omit the multicolor LED from the board overall.
 This has its own drawback as we could not utilize the gpio pin that the multicolor LED was connected to.
 We also did not have a 601 package for 0.01 uF capacitor.
 To go around this, we found an 805 package for this capacitor which we managed to solder on the board.